adrb/mqradar/README.md

 mosquitto_passwd /etc/mosquitto/password_file <put_your_username>
 ```

-Tasmota devices with default configuration trying to log into MQTT broker
-as "DVES_USER" with "DVES_PASS".
-So beside adding "admin" user, you may also
-consider setting "DVES_USER".

 Now the key part is proper setup in "acl_file".
 In the following example,
 we allowed Read/Write access for Tasmota devices only to topics needed for
 various status reports [2].
 User admin is allowed to read or write any topic:

 ```
-# read for anonymous users
+# read for anonymous users (clients with no username)
-pattern read cmnd/#
+topic read cmnd/#
-# r/w for anonymous users
+# r/w for anonymous users (clients with no username)
 topic stat/#
-pattern tele/#
+topic tele/#

 # R/W to all topics for admin
 user admin
 topic #
 ```

+Tasmota devices with default configuration trying to log into MQTT broker
+as "DVES_USER" with "DVES_PASS".
+So beside adding "admin" user, you may also
+consider setting "DVES_USER".
+If this is the case then you have to precede
+each "topic" entry with "user DVES_USER" line.

 MQRadar should access MQTT broker as a "admin" user.
 Please note that MQTT passwords are sent in cleartext, so for admin user